-Role of Diet in Controlling Hair Loss and Hair Growth:
+Role of Diet in Hair Loss & Hair Growth

 Hair grows from the hair follicles on the scalp and is continuously growing and being replaced by new hair.
 Humans lose approximately 50-100 hair per day and this is the normal turnover rate.
 If it increases more than this rate, it is termed as hair fall.
 The growth and replacement rate of your hair entirely depends on what nutrients you consume.
 Certain proteins, minerals, and vitamins are especially important for good hair health.